Sovereign-Labs/sovereign-book/src/3-2-testing-your-module.md

 Having implemented your module, the next critical step is to test it thoroughly.
 The Sovereign SDK provides a comprehensive testing framework that allows you to simulate a rollup environment and assert that your module's logic is correct.

-In this section, we'll walk you through writing tests for the `ValueSetter` module we just built.
+In this section, we'll walk you through writing tests for the `ValueSetter` module.

-## Anatomy of a Module Test

-Before we write code, let's understand the key components we'll be using:

--   **Test Runtime:** A temporary, isolated rollup runtime that includes your module and any dependencies.
-We'll use the `generate_optimistic_runtime!` macro to create one.
--   **`TestRunner`:** The main test harness.
-It manages the runtime's state and allows us to execute transactions.
--   **`setup` function:** A helper function that configures the initial ("genesis") state of our test runtime, such as setting up the `ValueSetter`'s admin address.
--   **`TransactionTestCase`:** A struct that bundles a transaction with an assertion block, creating a clean and readable test case.

 ## Step 1: Setting Up the Test Environment

+All module tests follow a similar pattern.
+First, we need an isolated test environment.
+This involves creating a temporary runtime that includes our module, defining the initial ("genesis") state, and initializing a `TestRunner` to execute transactions.

-Now, let's create our test runtime and `setup` function.
+Let's create our test runtime and a `setup` helper function.

 ```rust
 use sov_modules_api::Spec;